theandrew168/bronzebeard/README.rst

   bronzebeard my_asm_file.asm

-By default, the assembled output binary will be placed in a file named `bb.out`.
+By default, the assembled output binary will be placed in a file named :code:`bb.out`.